sibbydavy/quickview/README.md

 # quickview

-This small utility helps to access commonly accessing 4 items quickly.
+This small utility helps to access commonly accessing 4 items quickly, like (iphone quick ball).